 flexfringe is a passive automata learning model with an emphasis on flexibility in merge heuristic and model type.
+You can access the respository with all code here.

 Disclaimer: Please bear with us while we prepare flexfringe for publication.
 Our tool paper got accepted at ICSME in September.